Les Whitten: "Free Les Whitten"

 In 1973, FBI agents arrested Whitten and Hank Adams as they helped load stolen government documents into his car, earlier taken from the Bureau of Indian Affairs by Native American activists after the Trail of Broken Treaties protest and occupation of the BIA offices.
 Whitten faced indictment in a First Amendment and ten years in jail.
-Reporter in Washington wore "Free Les Whitten" buttons; Herblock drew a political cartoon about him.
+Reporters in Washington wore "Free Les Whitten" buttons; Herblock drew a political cartoon about him.

 To secure a government witness for Whitten, Jack Anderson asked Interior Secretary Rogers Morton to "slip me some confidential memos on what you've done" against Native Americans.
 Secretary Morton complied: Anderson told Whitten, "If this ever comes to trial we're going to have a heck of a witness for your defense."

 The National Suggestion Box

 In 1975, Whitten and Anderson started another project, called "The National Suggestion Box", headed by Marty Devolites.
-From offices in Washington, DC, it conducted on the ground research on topics suggested by the general public then investigated by researchers on staff including Joanne Patti Munisteri.
-Reports were culled from its research for short spots on the Good Morning America TV show and other media Anderson was responsible for in print, radio and TV.
+From offices in Washington, D.C., it conducted on-the-ground research on topics suggested by the general public then investigated by researchers on staff, including Joanne Patti Munisteri.
+Reports were culled from its research for short spots on the Good Morning America television show and other media Anderson was responsible for in print, radio and television.

 Writing

 Whitten wrote nearly a dozen novels–political thrillers, horror, and science fiction – and translated poetry by Baudelaire from French into English.

-In 1976, his book Conflict of Interest met with such success that by 1978 he had stepped away from journalism to concentrate on his own writing.
+In 1976, his novel Conflict of Interest met with such success that by 1978 he had stepped away from journalism to concentrate on his own writing.
 He wrote multiple novels, as well as other books including a children's book, a biography of lawyer F. Lee Bailey, and a translation of French poet Charles Baudelaire, in his spare time while working as a journalist and then full-time later.
 His 1967 Gothic horror novel Moon of the Wolf became a made-for-television film, also called Moon of the Wolf, broadcast in 1972.

 Personal and death

 On November 11, 1951, Whitten married Phyllis Webber (born August 6, 1928) in Paris.
 The couple had three sons.
-The Whittens were active in the Episcopal Diocese of Washington, DC.
+The Whittens were active in the Episcopal Diocese of Washington, D.C.
 They also supported the arts, including ballet and opera.

 Whitten died age 89 on December 1, 2017, of sepsis in a hospital in Adelphi, Maryland.

 Phyllis Webber

 Phyllis Webber, who hailed from Schaefferstown, Pennsylvania, earned a degree in education from Cedar Crest College in Allentown, Pennsylvania, and worked with preschool children at the Henry Street Settlement in New York City.

 When the couple moved to Washington, D.C., in 1959, she continued to work in education.
 In 1973, she became director of the Suburban Nursery School of Bethesda, Maryland, until her retirement in 1993.
 In 1996, she received a lifetime achievement award from the Maryland Council of Parent Participant Nursery Schools.
 She died on January 11, 2017.